Imagine Lithium (CVE:ILI) Stock Price Down 25% – Here’s What Happened

-Imagine Lithium Inc. (CVE:ILI – Get Free Report) shares dropped 25% during mid-day trading on Tuesday .
+Imagine Lithium Inc. (CVE:ILI – Get Free Report)’s share price dropped 25% on Thursday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 312,603 shares were traded during trading, an increase of 192% from the average daily volume of 107,218 shares.
+Approximately 118,000 shares changed hands during mid-day trading, an increase of 11% from the average daily volume of 106,308 shares.
 The stock had previously closed at C$0.02.

 Imagine Lithium Price Performance